-A timeshare property is a vacation home that several people own together and share the use of.
-For example, 50 people may each have a one-week timeshare in a condominium in Hawaii (two weeks are ordinarily left vacant for maintenance).
-In the United States, people who purchase timeshares usually get legal title to their timeshare with their name on the deed along with the other owners of the timeshare unit.
+A timeshare property is a vacation home that several people own together and share use of.
+For example, 50 people might each have a one-week timeshare in a condominium in Hawaii (with two weeks left vacant for maintenance, as is typical).
+In the United States, people who purchase timeshares usually get legal title to it with their name on the deed, along with other owners of the same unit/share.

-Buying a timeshare in Hawaii or another resort location can seem like a great idea at first, but can end up being not so great.
+As alluring as it can sound to own a timeshare in Hawaii or another resort location, cost can be an ongoing concern.
 Maintenance and other fees can be substantial and can go up over time.
-The family may get tired of the timeshare property (even Hawaii can get boring), and not want to spend their vacation at the same place each year.
+The family might get tired of the place (even Hawaii can get boring), and not want to spend their vacation at the same spot each year.

-Many timeshare owners want to sell their interests, which they are legally entitled to do at any time, just like for any other real estate.
-Unfortunately, timeshares are almost always sold at a loss because (1) they are usually sold initially at inflated prices, and (2) there is a limited resale market for timeshares.
-Indeed, many people can't sell their timeshares at all and try to give them away.
+As a result, many timeshare owners eventually decide to sell their interests.
+They are legally entitled to do so any time, just like for any other real estate.
+Unfortunately, timeshares are almost always sold at a loss, because:

-If you do manage to sell your timeshare at a loss, can you at least deduct the loss from your taxes?
-Unfortunately, the answer is usually no, but there are exceptions.
-It all depends on how you use your timeshare.
+If you do manage to sell your timeshare, but at a loss, can you at least deduct the loss from your taxes?
+Unfortunately, the answer is usually no. Nevertheless, there are exceptions, which depend on how you used your timeshare.

 A timeshare is considered a "personal use timeshare" if you used it exclusively as a vacation getaway for yourself and your family, relatives, and friends, or you left it vacant or exchanged its use with other timeshare owners.
 The great majority of timeshares fall into this category.

 Losses from the sale of a personal use timeshare are deemed to be personal losses and are not deductible at all.
 End of story.